Source Installation on Ubuntu#

 You will need to build Gazebo with:

-colcon build --cmake-args -DQT_QML_DEBUG --merge-install
+colcon build --cmake-args ' -DQT_QML_DEBUG' --merge-install

 Note: Advanced users may note that only the